Mystery

 Are you ready to dive into a world of mystery and suspense?
 Join me on a thrilling journey as we unravel the secrets hidden within the Glass Castle.
 Together, let's uncover the truth and save the innocent.
 Get ready to embark on an unforgettable adventure with 'Murder in the Glass Castle.'

-“He’s a liar, Connor.
-Like I said,” her voice shifting toward outrage.
-“He won’t admit to anything, he talks in circles.
+“He’s a liar, Connor!”
+Her voice ramped toward outrage.
+“He won’t admit to anything, talks in circles.
 Nobody knows what’s going on with him.
-You’ve got to come and prove he’s lying and find the girl before something bad happens to her.”
+You have to come and prove he’s lying and find the girl before something bad happens to her.”

 - Murder in the Glass Castle